Introduction of Nepal with its people, culture and tradition before discovering the Tibetan Buddhist culture

 WILD YAK EXPEDITIONS is focusing on group sizes of 4 to 6 participants for its Cho Oyu Expedition because our experience has found this to be the best way to have a successful Trip while providing excellent services.
 Furthermore, it creates a pleasant ambiance within the group, including an exchange of cultures and traditions with our local Team.

 Last but not least, WILD YAK EXPEDITIONS’ focus on small groups permits more flexibility and support to the participants individually.

 ACCOMMODATION & MEALS

-Kathmandu: We stay at the famous Hyatt 5-star on a sharing basis, including breakfasts to prepare the best for the present Cho Oyu Expedition.
+Kathmandu:we stay at the famous 5-star Hyatt Regency on a sharing basis, including breakfasts to optimise your preparation for your Cho Oyu Expedition.
 All dinners are served in excellent restaurants in town where you can enjoy various types of cuisine, from the typical Nepali, Thai, and even steaks and Italian meals.
 Each restaurant has been screened by WILD YAK EXPEDITIONS representatives to ensure that it is of suitable quality for our guests.